manishmadugula/Notes/Code/java.md

   - Overriding in Java simply means that the particular method would be called based on the run time type of the object and not on the compile time type of it (which is the case with overriden static methods).
 Okay... any guesses for the reason why do they behave strangely?
 Because they are class methods and hence access to them is always resolved during compile time only using the compile time type information.
   - Why this matters?
 The advantage of dynamic binding is that it allows us to write code that is generic and you don't have to recompile all the source code that is dynamically bonded, It is probably the basis of dependency injection.
   - If you use super classes's reference to call the static method of a subclass's body it will call super classes's static method, instead of calling subclasses.
 (No dynamic binding takes place).
 Can't use superclass reference to call subclasses's method implementation.
+- Methods with static/final/private are resolved at the compile time and hence can't be overriden.

 ### Static class
 - Only nested class can be static